matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 - Adding the new functionality to existing classes should be easily done while extending the class inherited from it we use it within a composite or any other way.
 You should not force user to modify this class in order to change functionality
 - All input stream derive from a common abstract class **InputStream**.
 Which contains standard operations shared by all streams, close(), read(), reset().
-For each type of input stream, there is a separate class deriving from input stream
+For each type of input stream, there is a separate class deriving from input stream:
     - FileInputStream
     - AudioInputStream
     - ByteArrayInputStream
 - Each of there objects can be constructed from an object of type InputStream
-- Saving objects to files is a standard operation called **SERIALIZATION**
+- Saving objects to files is a standard operation called **serialization**

 **Chain of Input Stream**